LoayAhmed304/Go-rate-limiter/README.md

   command: ["./rate-limiter", "-f=./configs/config.json", "-p=:9240"]
 ```
 > Change your config file directory and update it in the CLI arguments

+4. Run `docker compose up -d`
+5. Call the service from your backend

 That's it, congratulations, you have it running now!
 # How to Use